malashinroman/least_action/README.md

 2. Descision maker: cross-entropy loss (supervised).
 3. Action genreator: a2c loss (reinforcment)

-# Dependencies
+## Dependencies

 1. The project is build with the use of pytorch library.
 2. Computational graphs are plotted with graphviz.
-3. Experiments are managed through the use of script_manager https://github.com/malashinroman/script_manager.
+3. Experiments are managed through the use of [script_manager](https://github.com/malashinroman/script_manager).
 You don't need to install it seperately, but don't forget to do "git submodule init", and "git submodule update"

-# Training
+## Training

-## Data
+### Data

 LAC uses responses of 6 classifiers trained on cifar-10.
 Responses are precomputed stored as numpy files.
 Files can be downloaded from [google-drive](https://drive.google.com/file/d/14ysSLVz3UhnTRevKzLrQ1TDssYo0hESf/view?usp=sharing).

 Untar and place the content into '<project-folder>/weak_classifiers'.

-## Start training
+### Start training

 You don't need gpu for training.